 This one’s a must-do whenever you’re downtown.
 Binion’s offers guests a free photo of a million dollars in cash.
 (You can take a photo using your own camera, too, but please, no flash.)
 It takes about 20-30 minutes for the photos to turn up at the casino’s player loyalty club desk.
 Make sure to grab a flyer at the photo op desk.
 It includes a ton of freebies for new loyalty club sign-ups.

 If you’re up for a stroll to clear your head, make your way to Fremont East.
 Along this part of Fremont Street you’ll find 18 bronze “medallions” embedded in the sidewalk.
 Each medallion provides a glimpse into the history of Las Vegas, including interesting facts about Vegas icons like Benny Binion, “Bugsy” Siegel, Wayne Newton and Steve Wynn.

-8. Pose with Vegas Vic or Vegas Vickie.
+8. Pose with Vegas Vic.